Labour’s chances are remote

 This graph gives a good idea of why National is doing so well, and Labour so badly in the polls.
 Certainly there are factors such as Labour’s line-up looking like a return to the past, not a march into the future – but most of all people are saying they are happy with the direction NZ is heading in.

-To have only 20% saying the country is heading in the wrong direction is an incredibly low rating. can't recall any other time it has been so low, and more remarkably during the worst global financial crisis in 70 years.
+To have only 20% saying the country is heading in the wrong direction is an incredibly low rating.
+I can’t recall any other time it has been so low, and more remarkably during the worst global financial crisis in 70 years.

 There was some increased grumpiness during the first few months of this year, but it has declined for the last four months in a row.